Get your online insurance quote

 For example, if you drive a luxury or vintage car, you’ll need a policy that covers all its bells and whistles.

-The same goes for if you plan on having multiple drivers listed on your car insurance policy.
+The same goes for if you plan on having multiple drivers listed on your Ontario car insurance policy.

 The easiest way to find the best car insurance for you is to work with a broker.
-They can shop around, and really tailor your policy to fit your needs.
+They can shop around, and tailor your policy to fit your needs.

-That said, if you want to browse the top Canadian car insurance companies first to do your own shopping, here’s a list:
+That said, if you want to first browse the top Canadian car insurance companies first to do your own shopping, here’s a list:

 • Intact Insurance